AICLOUDK/Aicloudk/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently a Marketing project manager
+- 🔭 I’m currently a computer network software Engineer
 - 🌱 I’m currently learning about Artificial Intelligence -->